 A little bit of this, a little bit of that

-I moved around from contract to contract, 6-12 months at a time, to learn everything I could.
+I moved around from contract to contract, to learn everything I could.
 My experience covers system administration, network administration, and system engineering.
 Along the way, I learned about Linux/Unix, server management, networking and how to be professional.
 I accumulated certifications in VMware and Microsoft as requirements for some of the jobs and to validate my knowledge.

 Finally, after 4 years I took a new position as a security consultant with a major player.
 They were attracted to my system administration experience, my degree, and my soft skills because we work at customer sites with daily interaction.
-The company helped me get my CISSP, and now I’ve moved on to studying penetration testing in my free time.
+The company helped me get my CISSP, and now I’ve moved on to studying the world of InfoSec in my free time.
 I consider myself to be a jack-of-all-trades, master of none.
 The more I learn about the world of cybersecurity, the more I understand that there is so much more to learn.

 Everyone has very busy lives, and I am not unique.
 I ran into problems managing time for family, work, and studies.
 My solution to this problem is not unique but may be unknown to new people in the industry.
 I will highlight podcasts, youtube channels, and other blogs that I find useful and efficient for other people who want to learn but might not have the time.
 My favorite time ‘hack’ is to listen to podcasts during my commute.

 I decided last year that I wanted to give back to the community.
 I tried to join the mentorship program that helped me out but was unable to.
 This website started out as simply my hacking journal to help me learn and record progress.
 I also wrote about the mistakes I made and the solutions to fix them.
 I eventually started answering peoples questions on social media and started turning those replies into small articles here.
 I enjoy writing articles that help people, explain the world of cybersecurity in easy to digest terms, and provide some basic free technical information.